scare-scale/ScareScale/src/content/movie/the-exorcism-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /93dDAqtrFQk5zeofDtQGExPlYjC.jpg
+synopsis: "A troubled actor begins to unravel while shooting a supernatural horror film, leading his estranged daughter to wonder if he's slipping back into his past addictions or if there's something more sinister at play."
 ---
-A troubled actor begins to unravel while shooting a supernatural horror film, leading his estranged daughter to wonder if he's slipping back into his past addictions or if there's something more sinister at play.